revloc02/dndMarkdown/colver-5e-homebrew.md

 ### DM Notes

 * During Pre-Levels, make sure the players aware that their characters are very fragile, one successful attack against them could be the end.
 Player creativity and ingenuity should be top priorities for encounters, and running away is usually a good option.
 * During Pre-Levels, look for every opportunity to pass out ability score increases.
 Any natural 20 should be an ASI of the associated ability **during game play**.
 Successful skill checks that were either creative or entertaining should also be strong candidates for an ASI.
 Create as many opportunities as possible for non-lethal dice rolls.
-Here are some examples:
+Here are some examples (TODO: consider expanding this list of examples and moving it to an appendix):
    * Make a Dex (Sleight of Hand) check to steal some Dire Platypus eggs for food
    * Make a Int (History) check to see if anyone knows anything about the ruins of a razed settlement
    * Make a Cha (Intimidation) check to chase away the owlbear cubs